raggedkarma/godbreakersaga/src/honour-lies.md

 ## Disorder
 A war is rarely won or lost by pure violence, but by this measure the mettle of those fighting are brutally tested.

-Units become disordered when they are defeated in combat or as a result of a Tactic.
+Units become disordered when they are defeated in combat or as a result of an Order.
 If a unit becomes immune to disorder, they immediately recover from it, in addition to not being able to become disordered.
 A unit occupying a friendly holding is immune to disorder.

-While disorderd, a unit affected in the following ways:
+While disordered, a unit affected in the following ways:

 - The unit may not perform Ranged Attack or March [action](/honour-lies/gameplay.html#activation) during its activation.
 - The unit bids at a 2:1 ratio in combat, so its combat score is improved by +1 for every **two** Health bid.